Child Care Fee Reduction Initiative - Information for providers

 The Ministry understands that there may be reasons providers need to increase fees by more than the annual fee increase limit.
 Exceptional fee increases are considered on a case-by-case basis and may be approved up to 10% of the regional median fee, with limited exceptions.

-Providing this information and documentation along with the application may help reduce adjudication timelines.
+Providing this information and documentation along with the application will help reduce adjudication timelines.
 Detailed information about exceptional fee increase requests and how they are assessed is available in the Child Care Fee Reduction Initiative funding guidelines.

 The BC Maintenance Fund is available to help eligible facilities in emergency situations and providers may contact the ministry to discuss options.